UCSF-DataSci/datasci223_assignment5/README.md

 3. **Train Model:** Train a Logistic Regression model on the training data.
 4. **Evaluate Model:** Calculate accuracy, precision, recall, F1 score, AUC, and confusion matrix.
 5. **Save Results:** Save the metrics to `results/results_part1.txt`.
 6. **Interpret Results:** Implement a function `interpret_results(metrics)` that analyzes the model performance on imbalanced data.
 The function should return a dictionary with keys 'best_metric', 'worst_metric', and 'imbalance_impact_score' (a custom score from 0-1 indicating how much the class imbalance affected results).
+Additionally, write your manual interpretation of these results in a file called `RESULTS.md`.

 ### Part 2: Time Series Features & Tree-Based Models (`part2_feature_engineering.ipynb`)